mmpodkanski/movie-room-back/README.md

 MovieRoom gives you access to follow your favourites movies.

-> Own movies, actors databases
+> Own movies and actors databases !

 * Default crud operations like: add, update, remove.
 * Used DDD-architecture, which allows to optimalize application and separate (easy to change spring framework to other).